A Journey Through Education: An Interview with Natalie Delgado-Grace

 The social environment for me was probably the best part.
 As someone who didn’t meet any deaf people until the age of 18, Gallaudet was like a whole new world.
 I was able to socialize and interact with every single person I met, without having to work hard to communicate.
 It was amazing being able to go to parties and social events without feeling like I was going to be isolated or bored because I didn’t understand what was going on.

-- What kind of support did you receive in improving your English language and ASL skills?
+What kind of support did you receive for improving your English language and ASL skills?

 I already was fluent in English before arriving to Gallaudet, I grew up speaking English and Spanish, so I didn’t need any support in that regard.
 I had only been signing for one year when I arrived at Gallaudet, and had to take a placement exam to see if I needed ASL classes.
 I tested out of ASL classes and did not need any support.
 If I ever had an issue though, I just had to ask my teacher for clarification or as a friend.
 It was rare that I had a problem that required me to reach out.

-- Would you recommend Deaf students attending Gallaudet in general?
+Would you recommend attending Gallaudet to deaf students?

 Absolutely!
 I had an incredible experience.
 There’s nowhere else like it, so why not experience it while you can?